imperialite/ara-close-lang/README.md

 # Automatic Readability Assessment for Closely Related Languages

-This repository hosts the code and data used for the ACL2023 long findings paper *"Automatic Readability Assessment for Closely Related Languages"* by Joseph Imperial and Ekaterina Kochmar.
+This repository hosts the code and data used for the ACL2023 Long Findings paper *"Automatic Readability Assessment for Closely Related Languages"* by Joseph Imperial and Ekaterina Kochmar.

 We will update this in the next coming weeks.
 Stay tuned.